Product Hunt analysis

 - 0.5 Direct by Instagram — Instagram's new messaging app (Dec 2017).

-The aggregated rating isn’t a reliable metric for determining best-rated products since for a product to get 5-star rating it’s enough just for one user to vote positive.
-I decided to just skip that part.
+The aggregated rating isn't really a reliable metric for "best-rated" products, since a product can get a 5-star rating from a single positive vote.
+I decided to skip that part.

 Top users

-A user who submitted a product is a hunter.
-On the product page, they might also mention the author (who becomes a product’s maker).
+A user who submits a product is called a hunter.
+On the product page, they might also mention the author (who becomes the maker).
 Only Ryan and Ben are both top makers and hunters.

 Makers